 When I’m not in the classroom, I love camping, hiking, fishing and snowshoeing.
 I recently got a dog from Deer Lake who I’ve named Bernie.
 She loves joining me on hikes and boat rides.

 I look forward to travelling to your communities as I work as a course instructor and the Grad Coach this year.
 This is going to be a great school year!

-In addition to being the mentor teacher for Webequie, Krystyna is the new teacher development lead for Keewaytinook Internet High School.
+In addition to being the online teacher, Krystyna is the new teacher development lead for Keewaytinook Internet High School and a guidance counselor!